-The Health Care sector (along with the Energy sector) is reporting the largest (year-over-year) earnings decline of all eleven sectors at -25.4%.
+The Health Care sector is reporting the largest (year-over-year) earnings decline of all eleven sectors at -25.4%.
 At the industry level, 4 of the 5 industries in the sector are reporting (or have reported) a year-over-year decline in earnings.
 Two of these four industries reported a double-digit decrease: Pharmaceuticals (-54%) and Biotechnology (-41%).
 On the other hand, the Health Care Equipment & Supplies (6%) industry is the only industry reporting year-over-year growth in earnings.